BKnight760/NIFutureTech/k3s_install.md

 You should now be able to access the container's API or UI via `http://<IP or Hostname>/testpath` in the web browser.

-Note:
+Notes:
-- Both the niginx hello-world project and the ASP.NET WeatherStation project use HTTP, not HTTPS!
+- Both the niginx hello-world project and the ASP.NET WeatherStation project use `HTTP`, **not** `HTTPS`!
+- The ingress configuration specifies a URL rewrite annotation.
+This takes URLs at `/testpath` and rewrites them to `/` since many containers are configured to use the base path as stand-alone applications.
+If more than one application tries to use `/`, they'll conflict.
+So this allows you to route multiple applications at different URL paths to individual containers that all expect to be accessed at `/`.

-# Helm Charts
+# Helm Charts *(Bonus, because you're awesome)*
 Deploying an application to kubernetes may involve multiple pieces:
 - The service
 - The ingress config to route network traffic to your app